tylertravismya/nodejs.api/README.md

 #### generateApp

-Generates one or more applications using the directives of a YAML file.
+Generates an application using the directives of a YAML file.

-This YAML file allows the declarion of an application generation directive including a model identifier, technology stack identifier, Git options and more.
+This YAML file allows the description of an application generation directive including a model identifier, technology stack identifier, Git options and more.

+A model identifier can be either a model YAML file or an ID of an already published model file.

 #### Example: